 8. Crushing a Plastic Bottle

 When a plastic bottle is crushed, its original shape is lost.
 The bottle develops a new deformed structure after being compressed.
-The force that is required to crush or deform the perfectly built structure of the bottle is known as the deforming force.
-This deforming force can be either temporary or permanent in nature.
+The force that is required to crush or deform the structure of the bottle is known as the deforming force.
+This deforming force can either be temporary or permanent in nature.